mfridman/protoc-gen-connectclient-go/README.md

 ## Examples

-See the [examples](./examples) directory for a few examples of how to generate and use the client.
+See the [examples](./examples) directory for a few practical examples against live Connect services.

 ## Plugin options